Get,

 Literature shows that bananas are rich in phenols, which are known to exert a hepatoprotective effect.
 A study done in 2021 by Torres et al. showed that the consumption of bananas may help manage NAFLD due to the presence of phenols which improves liver antioxidant status and reduces the accumulation of body fat.
 This indicates that bananas may help reduce the risk of NAFLD, but we need more scientific evidence to support these claims.7

-• Many tribal communities have been using bananas for the treatment of tuberculosis, dysentery, cough and fever.4
+• Many tribal communities have been using bananas for the treatment of tuberculosis, dysentery, cough, and fever.4

-Though there are studies that show the benefits of bananas in various conditions, these are insufficient and there is a need for further studies to establish the true extent of the benefits of mushroom on human health.
+Though there are studies that show the benefits of bananas in various conditions, these are insufficient and there is a need for further studies to establish the true extent of the benefits of mushrooms on human health.

 How to Use Bananas?